middletemplelibrary/lichens/README.md

 <br><br>
 <param ve-image
       url="https://github.com/user-attachments/assets/9de030d9-4e1f-49d8-aa8e-9fb609df57a6"
-             label="A graphic depicting the humoral theory, courtesy of the Royal College of Physicians of Edinburgh">
+             label="A graphic depicting the humoral theory"
+              attribution="Courtesy of the Royal College of Physicians of Edinburgh">

 ## André du Laurens, De morbis melancholicis, & eorum cura tractatus (London, 1599)
 André du Laurens (1558-1609) was French physician to Henri IV.
 This work is divided into four discourses: vision, melancholy, catarrhs, and gerontology, and as such is an early work on the science of old age.
 It is also notable for its discussion of mental illness.
 In the humoural system, ‘Melancholy’ was believed to be caused by an excess of black bile.